syscl/LinuxLand/README.md

 # Ubuntu-M3800

-This is project is targeting for Ubuntu on M3800.
-Make it easy to use and more Apple-like.
+Hola, this project is targeting for making Ubuntu on M3800 easy to use.
+And also, the deploy will make the Ubuntu more Apple-like.
+I will place optimizations for Ubuntu on both M3800 and XPS15 9530, wish you all enjoy it.

 ```sh
 git add file